-RCI 6900F TB ALC Mod, Tune-Up, And PCB Adjustment Locations by Bob F
+CBWI November 2001 RCI 6900F TB ALC Mod, Tune-Up, And PCB Adjustment Locations

-The ALC modification requires the removal of surface mount parts and the addition of conventional through hole type parts.
+The ALC modification requires the removal of surface mount parts and the addition of conventional through-hole type parts.
 When removing these components, take extra care not to overheat the circuit board.
 The traces will lift quite easily.
 When installing standard components, due to their larger size, it’s best to solder them to the trace where another component is already soldered.
 This will be a stronger connection as these larger components will vibrate and pull the traces up in time.
 If you’re not sure about what your capabilities are, don’t attempt this modification.
-Take the mod to a local technician or send in to Bob’s CB & Wireless.
+Take the mod to a local technician or send it into Bob’s CB & Wireless.

 RCI-6900F TB Sideband ALC Modification

 The following adjustments require the front panel RF Power Control to be set to the fully clockwise position.
-To adjust the SSB power, set VR18 SSB Limit to maximum and adjust VR14 up to 150-Watts PEP.
-This will produce a clear SSB signal from minimum power to maximum power.
+To adjust the SSB power, set VR18 SSB Limit to the maximum and adjust VR14 up to 150-Watts PEP.
+This will produce a clean SSB signal from minimum power to maximum power.
 For AM, Set VR15 to 50 to 70-Watts and adjust VR17 for a modulation swing of 150-Watts peak.
 Remember; the front panel control will allow the RF carrier output to be reduced at will.
-If you don’t want much swing at low power, unfortunately the modulation adjustment will have to be reduced, and a 150-Watt peak at high power won’t be possible.
+If you don’t want many swings at low power, unfortunately, the modulation adjustment will have to be reduced, and a 150-Watt peak at high power won’t be possible.